 Spectroscopic Unit Converter

-Note in passing that especially in the visible and near infrared you can arrive at contradicting conclusions when using a Drude fit to the metal data instead of true experimental data.
+Consequently in the visible and near infrared you might arrive at contradicting conclusions when using a Drude fit to the metal data instead of true experimental data!

 REFERENCES